Best Flybarless System

 For those multi-rotor pilots out there who are familiar with BetaFlight, or those of you who want to dive into the deep end of opensource FBL systems, RotorFlight is for you!

-RotorFlight is an entirely opensource project FBL system meaning its price is very attractive as are its capabilities & features.
+RotorFlight is an entirely open-source project FBL system meaning its price is very attractive as are its capabilities & features.

 This also means a RotorFlight flybarless system requires a high level of understanding.
-Not only that of the system which you can build with your own components or purchase ready built like the example pictured above, but you also you have to understand all the concepts of flight controllers as they apply to single rotor RC helicopters.
+Not only that of the system which you can build with your own components or purchase ready built like the example pictured above, but you also have to understand all the concepts of flight controllers as they apply to single rotor RC helicopters.

-In short a large time investment and for me at this stage in my life, I will personally stick with off the shelf FBL systems that have been painstakingly configured and perfected over the years; only using what I know and trust.
+In short, a large time investment and for me at this stage in my life, I will personally stick with off the shelf FBL systems that have been painstakingly configured and perfected over the years; only using what I know and trust.
 I don't want to beta test.
 But for those of you who do, no question, RotorFlight represents top level opensource FBL nerdvana.

 Here's a link to RotorFlight's home page if you wish to learn more about it.